Timothy Woods

 What’s the Best Affordable Smoker?

-After a full review of over a dozen grills, we’ve narrowed down the Z Grills 450B as our top pick for the best budget smoker.
+After a full review of over a dozen grills, we’ve narrowed down the Weber Smokey Mountain 18 as our top pick for the best inexpensive smoker.

-We’re big fans of vertical drum smokers as it makes controlling the heat and smoke easier due to the design.
-This makes it possible to do a low and slow cook.
+We’re big fans of vertical drum smokers as they make controlling the heat and smoke easier due to the design.

-Another point that we like about the Z Grills is its portability.
-We took it to one of our tailgating parties and we didn't have a hard time setting it up.
+Another point that we like about Weber is its portability.
+We took it to one of our tailgating parties and didn't have a hard time setting it up.

 Our #1 Recommendation